 Restriction on Sale.
-In the event Shares are issued to the Optionee within six (6) months of the Grant Date, the Optionee agrees that he or she will not dispose of any such Shares prior to the six (6)-month anniversary of the Grant Date.
+In the event Shares are issued to the Optionee within six (6) months of the Grant Date, the Optionee agrees that he or she will not dispose of any such Shares in a manner which amounts to an offer for sale to the Hong Kong public prior to the six (6)-month anniversary of the Grant Date.